vladiim/heuro/_posts/blog/2015-05-29-the-future-of-crm.md

 categories: blog
 ---

-Customer Relationship Management (CRM) has continually evolved over the last 20 years.
-CRM incrementally increases customer value through ongoing automated, target messaging.
-It's ability to increase loyalty, upsell and cross sell have made it an essential component to any modern business.
-As sophisticated as CRM has become, it's far from perfect.
-The next evolution in CRM could be coming from the leader in online identity, Facebook.
+Customer Relationship Management (CRM) increases customer value incrementally through ongoing automated, target messaging.
+It's ability to grow loyalty, upsell and cross sell makes it an essential component to any modern business.
+But as sophisticated as CRM has become over the last 20 years, it's far from perfect.
+And the next evolution in CRM could well be coming from the leader in online identity, Facebook.

-The newly launched Facebook [Business Messenger][messanger-business] has the potential to remove much friction from existing CRM channels.
-And by doing so, unlock new value for businesses through CRM.
+The newly launched Facebook [Business Messenger][messanger-business] has the potential to remove much friction from existing CRM channels and, in doing so, unlock new value for businesses.

 Facebook created the [Messanger][messanger] mobile app in [2011][messanger-wiki] to unbundle the messaging user experience from the newsfeed.
 Last year Facebook removed the ability to message from the main app altogether and forced users to download both apps.
-As with many large Facebook changes this was met with [much discontent][bloomberg].
-As with many other Facebook changes, it succeeded nonetheless, by March 2015 the app had [600 million monthly active users][cnbc-600m], by April 2015 Messanger was the [second most popular app globally][aa-april15].
-Now Facebook is looking to build on the app's success with an API targeted at customer management.
+Like many other Facebook changes this was met with much [much discontent][bloomberg].
+Still, it succeeded.
+By March 2015 the app had [600 million monthly active users][cnbc-600m], and by April 2015, Messanger was the [second most popular app globally][aa-april15].
+Now Facebook is looking to build on the app's success with an API targeted exclusively at customer management.

 [messanger-business]:https://www.messenger.com/business/?utm_source=heuro.net&utm_medium=blog
 [messanger]:https://www.messenger.com/?utm_source=heuro.net&utm_medium=blog